nitu45641/filter-plus/readme.txt

 = What about the page load speed?
 Does this plugin impact site loading speed? = Not at all!
 Filter Plus is developed with minimal and clean coding that ensures that the WordPress website or the WooCommerce store is loading smoothly.

-= Do I need some expertise to use this pluin? =
+= Do I need some expertise to use this plugin? =
 If you are familiar with WordPress interface and how to use plugins in WordPress, you will be able to use our plugin.

 == Changelog ==

+= 1.0.74 (November 9, 2024)=
+Tweak  : UX improve of Wp filter

 = 1.0.73 (October 31, 2024)=
 Tweak  : UX improve, add to cart loading effect added